altmp/altv-docs/articles/changelogs/upcoming.md

 > - vehicle hornActive getter
 > - clientDeleteObject & clientRequestObject event
 > - connectioninfo text to display text while in queue
+> - entities limit can be increased in server.toml
 > ```

 ### Fixed